 Be curious, be open, be humble, be intentional, be present.
 That’s the most important thing.
 Know where you’re going and have a vision for yourself.Leadership and Team Coach

 This is about understanding how you work at your best, how you deal with challenges and what’s important to you about your career.
 It’s about understanding your motivations and getting clarity on where it is you want to get to professionally.
 If this is new to you, it might feel self-indulgent or a tad introspective, but exploring these areas to understand which of your habits and behaviours are supporting you on your journey and which are perhaps getting in the way, can be a powerful tool on your road to success.

 This is about taking time to reflect.
 Every week.
 Every day.
 Stopping and looking back, to move forward with purpose and clarity.
 Mentors can help, or you might want to find yourself a coach who’s specifically trained in helping people navigate these areas to achieve their potential.

-The Whole Creative
+The New Creative

 So that’s the secret sauce.
 Being a professional creative is more than technical ability and natural talent.
-At Created we call these three elements the Whole Creative, and it’s formed the basis of our learning philosophy.
+At Created we call these three elements the New Creative, and it’s formed the basis of our learning philosophy.
 Our courses help you develop each one in equal measure, because it’s what the creative industry is demanding.

 So make sure you’re developing your whole creative self: personally, professionally, practically.
 Because if you don’t, there’ll be others around you who will!